How to Become a Grief Coach: The Complete Guide for 2026

 Advanced Certification In Grief & Post Traumatic Growth Coaching by Krista St-Germain

-This guided course is a 12-week grief coach training that teaches how to become a confident grief and trauma coaching expert.
-You’ll learn the methods and skills needed to be effective and comfortable coaching the scary stuff about loss and grief.
-It costs $6,000, and you’ll receive a certificate of completion at the end of the program.
+This guided 12-week program teaches you how to become a confident grief and trauma coaching expert.
+You’ll learn the methods and skills needed to work with the scary, complicated parts of loss — and feel genuinely equipped to do so.
+It costs $6,000 and includes a certificate of completion.

 Grief Coaching & Certification by Dr. Marita Kinney